 Manage Costs

 According to the 2022 Global Outsourcing Survey conducted by Deloitte, 57% of executives state that the primary driver of traditional outsourcing is cutting costs.
-At the same time, an SLA for software development helps control costs by providing a definition of the scope of services and associated pricing.
+At the same time, an SLA for a software development project helps control costs by providing a definition of the scope of services and associated pricing.

 Clients are able to precisely budget and prevent unforeseen costs because of the transparency brought to them by clear contract requirements.
-SLAs also guarantee value for money by establishing performance KPIs and accountability measures for the service provider.
+Service agreements also guarantee value for money by establishing performance KPIs and accountability measures for the service provider.
 This is especially true for large projects, like developing enterprise-level applications, since these projects often involve complex requirements and high stakes.

 Interested in finding out all the details of building an enterprise-level mobile application?